 The Division of Student Affairs provides counseling and health services to students through a health and wellness fee or the use of their private insurance.
 Health Services goal is to enhance services that support personal health, safety, and wellness of its students.
 The Office of Counseling Services provides a range of professional counseling, preventative and psycho-educational services for students.
 Health Services provides effective, accessible and culturally responsive patient care, education and advocacy that promote health and quality of life for all residents in Metropolitan Richmond.

 The Office of Workforce Development & Training enhances career pathways and access to opportunities (internships) that will lead to gainful employment and reduction/elimination of student debt.

 Our goal is to have 100% of the student body engaged in an internship that will develop the required skills to prepare students to become gainfully employed.
 Our mission is to provide a comprehensive, high-quality, liberal arts education, in a student-centered environment.

 As you continue to support our students, our staff will work to ensure the quality of the program that will reduce and assist with deleting individual financial debts.

+We will gladly certify your enrollment to receive your VA educational benefits.
 Interested in applying state or federal veteran benefits to the cost of attending Virginia Union University?
 Please contact the Department of Veteran Affairs for detailed information regarding Federal Veteran Education Benefits and the Virginia Department of Veteran Services, if you are a resident of the state of Virginia.
-Please contact the Office of the Registrar for more details at (804)257-5846.
+Please contact the Office of the Registrar for more details at (804) 257-5846.

 Federal Veteran Education Benefits: